LarryTheFatCat/Website-Login-Screen/readme.md

 Completely user-friendly (Not used meant to be used for commercial purposes) Responsive design
-Authentication with JavaScript (Regex)
+Authentication with JavaScript (Using )
 Cross-browser compatibility
 Cross-platform compatibility
 Valid HTML5, CSS3, JavaScript
 Easy to customize
 # Purpose

-Wanted to challenge my self with creating a modern design that is responsive and useful.
+Wanted to challenge my self with creating a futuristic design with a futuristic feel to it.

-# Credits
-https://community.codenewbie.org/vanzasetia/how-to-create-accessible-form-with-boring-design-4ab0 <--- This website really helped with creating an auth, 100% recommend reading it if you want to get into JavaScript Authentication with Regex!